oncodash/ontoweaver/docs/sections/tutorials.rst

         is_a: alteration

     # We could have defined a lot more things here (see BioCyoher's documentation),
-    # but we will let OntoWeaver extend this schema to a complete one by itself.
+    # but we will let OntoWeaver automatically extend this schema to a complete one.